viradeve/osm/README.md

 node Server.js
  ```

-The server will run on port 3000 by default.
+The server will run on port 88 and 444 by default.

 ### API Endpoints
 1. Home Route